 - Support with MySight, where you can ask questions and meet other people living with sight loss in a relaxed setting over a hot drink

-- Finding Your Feet courses, designed to discuss the challenges of living with sight loss with people who have been through it.
+- Finding Your Feet courses: an opportunity to discuss the challenges of living with sight loss with people who understand.
 These courses are open to anyone including friends and family.

 - IT training sessions, both one-to-one and in small groups focusing on mobile technology

 - One-off workshops and visits by technology companies

 - Consultation meetings where you can have a say on local issues